 The ERC-20 Trace Token (TRAC) is the glue between all entities and is used as both a stake (to keep data holders honest and data immutable) and a payment (to compensate data holders for their time and resources).
 More information on TRAC utility and economics is in the following section.

 For more information, there is also an official breakdown of network incentives and market forces.

 As the ODN is a middle-layer protocol, it has been designed to interact with a number of blockchains.
-There are currently two blockchains supported, with an additional two coming online in Q1-Q2 2021:
+There are currently three blockchains supported, with an additional two coming online in mid-year 2021:

 - HyperLedger Fabric: HyperLedger Fabric connections (in the form of smart contract integrations) was first achieved in late 2018.
 A recent example can be seen in this Oracle-developed usecase in the milk supply chain.